-The student will be able to:

--Behave in a professional and ethical manner at all times.

--Demonstrate integrity, honesty and respect for others including patients, their families and caregivers, and members of the health care team.

--Demonstrate respect for the families' individual rights of autonomy, privacy and confidentiality.

--Value his/her role as a learner in the health care team.

--Recognize his/her strengths and limitations in caring for children and their families and ask for appropriate assistance.
+- -Behave in a professional and ethical manner at all times. - -Demonstrate integrity, honesty and respect for others including patients, their families and caregivers, and members of the health care team. - -Demonstrate respect for the families' individual rights of autonomy, privacy and confidentiality. - -Value his/her role as a learner in the health care team. - -Recognize his/her strengths and limitations in caring for children and their families and ask for appropriate assistance.